 Luke concluded that he was doomed and acted according to that view.
 Similarly, those “in the house” that proved a global warming problem in 1896 represent a similar communication failure.
 However, the terrifying issue is acting according to that outlook.
 Over the next century, the fire in the engine of cheap energy could accept the facts as accurate yet still treat them as intolerable.
-The Earth can become that unjust prison experienced by Luke or, as Lazard forwarns.
+The Earth can become that unjust prison experienced by Luke or, as Lazard forewarns.

 Historically these actions begin as a group of advocates small enough to fit in one house.
 On the other hand, the global structure of these actions in the digital energy regime begins in thousands of “houses” simultaneously.
 The world will continue to change “the only way it ever has,” as Margaret Mead notes, but today change for good or bad is possible exponentially in the world.

 The Lazard proposition presents a set of facts that describe an entirely new set of fires in the engines of commerce with an equally frightening set of systemic waves of unintended economic and environmental consequences.
 So, again, I urge you to listen carefully to Olivia Lazard before proceeding.
-Promoting critical, reflective, and creative thought imagines actions and demands a record of how well they are known as good or bad worldwide.
+Promoting critical, reflective, and creative thought imagines actions and demands a record of how they are known as good or bad worldwide.

 Defined narrowly, Democracy is “the vote,” and that is all people require if they are safe.
 It becomes essential if they are fearful.
 For two centuries, the trust behavior in a Democracy functioned well with cheap energy and labor with little thought of consequences, unintended or not.
-The brutality on the new energy front will be similar without a very different structure for evaluating change.
+The brutality on the new energy front will be similar, but not without a very different structure for evaluating change.
 The failure to communicate or recognize choices that must be made produces the lack of foresight that got Luke shot, and the inability to act preventatively as Lazard encourages.

 Blind Spots as Control Leaders

 The idea of the Lazard Proposition is to expose blind spots with an aggressive information campaign on global issues.
 Each of these “spots” carries unique local experiences connecting GHGs with Climate Change.
-Confirmed in math and science, the laboratory for proof is now the Planet Earth, but like an unjust prison from which one cannot escape, the campaign will not argue causality.
+Confirmed in math and science, the laboratory for proof is now Planet Earth, but like an unjust prison from which one cannot escape, the campaign will not argue causality.
 Instead, each event floats in the high cost of failing to communicate the importance of one as a member of them all.

-The transition to blind spots as control leaders encounters the problem of conflict.
+The transition to blind spots as control leaders encounter the problem of conflict.
 First, however, Lazard points to the need for violence reduction measures spread across thousands of political jurisdictions.
 The minerals listed on the Green Minerals Conflict map below offer a clean-energy future.
 However, getting them will require massive mineral extraction to get the equivalent of that ball in the mine (left).
 The International Energy Agency (IEA) predicts intense mining due to increased demand.
 For example, the electric car requires six times more mineral inputs today than a conventional vehicle.

 According to The World Bank, a 500 percent increase in mining will occur by 2050 for minerals such as graphite and cobalt.
 Unfortunately, the impact and effect of these new mining activities have multiple blind spots, all associated with the urgency of demand, leading to violence.

 Mineral extraction processes have a regulatory place within a Democracy similar to oil and gas extraction and processing.
 The framework for this builds on the quality of transparency in government needed to correct past errors.
 In business and government, the common denominator is to reduce the occurrence of violence.
 Two methods are in play at all times to do that.
-The first is building a manageable capacity for collective knowledge in the common interest; the second is the raw military power to acquire land as a power of the state and wealth to buy expertise.
+The first is building a manageable capacity for collective knowledge in the common interest; the second is the raw military power to acquire land as a power of the state with the wealth to buy expertise.

 Locally, Eminent domain serves a combination of public/private economic development ideals.
 Hundreds of trillions of transactions occur from routine urban improvements to the expansion of Russia into Ukraine.
 Each one produces “dots” along multiple pathways.
 On the other hand, the placement of these dots recently became a dangerous force.
 In addition, and only lately has it been possible to record these dots as exhibits in sets of enduring serial data, proving trends as regressions to the mean and, in some cases, probabilistic timelines.